 You may be eligible for scholarships based on your military service or other criteria.
 Scholarships provide money you don’t need to repay.
 Check out these resources:

 - Use Scholarship Search to find funds especially for vets and disabled vets.
 The more questions you answer, the more results you’ll get.

-- Contact your college’s veterans-affairs office (if it has one) or financial aid office and ask about any scholarships it offers to vets.
+- Contact your college’s veterans-affairs office (if it has one) or financial aid office.
+Ask about any scholarships offered to vets.